Church of God in Christ

-The Church of God in Christ (COGIC) is a Holiness–Pentecostal Christian denomination, and the largest Pentecostal denomination in the United States.
+The Church of God in Christ (COGIC) is an international Holiness–Pentecostal Christian denomination and a large Pentecostal denomination in the United States.
 Although an international and multi-ethnic religious organization, it has a predominantly African-American membership based within the United States.
 The international headquarters is in Memphis, Tennessee.

-The current Presiding Bishop is Bishop John Drew Sheard Sr., who is the Senior Pastor of the Greater Emmanuel Institutional Church of God in Christ of Detroit, Michigan.
+The current Presiding Bishop is John Drew Sheard Sr., who is the senior pastor of the Greater Emmanuel Institutional Church of God in Christ in Detroit, Michigan.
 He was elected as the denomination's leader on March 27, 2021.
+On November 12, 2024, Bishop Sheard was re-elected by acclamation to serve another four-year term as the presiding bishop and chief apostle of the denomination.

 Background

 Holiness origins

 The Church of God in Christ was formed in 1897 by a group of disfellowshipped Baptists, most notably Charles Price Jones (1865–1949) and Charles Harrison Mason (1864–1961).
-In 1895, C. P. Jones and C. H. Mason were licensed Baptist ministers in Mississippi who began teaching and preaching a Wesleyan doctrine of Christian perfection or entire sanctification as a second work of grace to their Baptist congregations.
+In 1895, Jones and Mason were licensed Baptist ministers in Mississippi who began teaching and preaching the Wesleyan doctrine of Christian perfection (or entire sanctification) as a second work of grace to their Baptist congregations.
 Mason was influenced by the testimony of the African-American Methodist evangelist Amanda Berry Smith, one of the most widely respected African-American holiness evangelists of the nineteenth century.
 Her life story led many African-Americans into the Holiness movement, including Mason.
-He testified to receiving entire sanctification after reading her autobiography in 1893.
+He testified that he received entire sanctification after reading her autobiography in 1893.

 In June 1896, Jones held a Holiness convention at Mt.
 Helm Baptist Church in Jackson, Mississippi, attended by Mason and others from several states.
-Protestant doctrinal debates about Calvinism and Wesleyan Perfectionism affected how even local African-American Baptist pastors responded to new Christian movements at the time.
+Protestant doctrinal debates about Calvinism and Wesleyan perfectionism affected how even local African-American Baptist pastors responded to new Christian movements at the time.
 Some of these African-American Baptist pastors in local Southern areas such as Mississippi, Tennessee, and Arkansas considered Jones and Mason to be controversial.
-The leadership of the Mississippi State Convention of the National Baptist Convention intervened and expelled Jones, Mason, and others who embraced the Wesleyan teaching of entire sanctification.
+The leadership of the Mississippi State Convention of the National Baptist Convention, USA, Inc. intervened and expelled Jones, Mason, and others who embraced the Wesleyan teaching of entire sanctification.